nytud/xtsv/README.md

 ## API documentation

-- `ModuleError`: The exception throwed when something bad happened with the modules (eg. Module could not be found or the ordering of the modules is not feasible because the required and supplied fields)
+- `ModuleError`: The exception thrown when something bad happened to the modules (e.g. the module could not be found or the ordering of the modules is not feasible because of the required and supplied fields)
-- `HeaderError`: The exception throwed when the input could not satisfy the required fields in its header
+- `HeaderError`: The exception thrown when the input could not satisfy the required fields in its header
 - `jnius_config`: Set JAVA VM options and CLASSPATH for the PyJNIus library
 - `build_pipeline(inp_data, used_tools, available_tools, presets, conll_comments=False) -> iterator_on_output_lines`: Build the current pipeline from the input data (stream, iterable or string), the list of the elements of the desired pipeline chosen from the available tools and presets returning an output iterator
-- `pipeline_rest_api(name, available_tools, presets, conll_comments, singleton_store=None, form_title, doc_link) -> app`: Creates a Flask application with the REST API and web frontend on the available initialised tools and presets with the desired name.
+- `pipeline_rest_api(name, available_tools, presets, conll_comments, singleton_store=None, form_title, doc_link) -> app`: Create a Flask application with the REST API and web frontend on the available initialised tools and presets with the desired name.
 Run with a wsgi server or Flask's built-in server with with `app.run()` (see [REST API section](#REST-API))
-- `singleton_store_factory() -> singleton`: Singletons can used for initialisation of modules (eg. when the application is restarted frequently and not all modules are used between restarts)
+- `singleton_store_factory() -> singleton`: Singletons can be used for initialisation of modules (eg. when the application is restarted frequently and not all modules are used between restarts)
 - `process(stream, initialised_app, conll_comments=False) -> iterator_on_output_lines`: A low-level API to run a specific member of the pipeline on a specific input stream, returning an output iterator
 - `parser_skeleton(...) -> argparse.ArgumentParser(...)`: A CLI argument parser skeleton can be further customized when needed
 - `add_bool_arg(parser, name, help_text, default=False, has_negative_variant=True)`: A helper function to easily add BOOL arguments to the ArgumentParser class